Sandrokos/LoadoutLocker/README.md

 /locker save
 ```

 Re-saving updates the gear set for that loadout.
 The button label changes to **Update Gear** when a set already exists.
+LoadoutLocker also keeps the matching Blizzard equipment set in sync.

 ### Switch loadouts